stonedtroll/maleficar-manoeuvres/README.md

 - **Actor Info**: Displays each actor’s movement speed, providing at‑a‑glance speed information during play.
     - Highlight label indicating active movement mode
+    - Displays the effective and total range of the actor’s currently equipped weapon.
+        - The effective range is highlighted in crimson for quick recognition.
+        - If the effective and total ranges are identical, only the effective range is shown.
     - Supported: D&D 5E
     - Future Support: Additional game systems will be added based on community interest.
 - **Rangefinder**: Dynamically display 3D, edge‑to‑edge distances using spatial volume between selected tokens and other tokens on the canvas, updating in real time to help players gauge movement, weapon and spell ranges.